|

 intention: Students

-explore number patterns as an introduction to algorithms.
+explore patterns as an introduction to algorithms.

 |